 Sean Connery presents the resolute hard-headed certainty he always does but even he is lumbered with clunky lines like: “Why don’t you stick a broomstick up my ass so that I can sweep the floor on the way out?”
 It comes as even more of a surprise that there is good acting in the film, namely from Brian Keith whose wily wit makes for some of the better moments – typically for the film, the best performance is one given with only a single sentence in English.

 Meteor‘s distinction in retrospect was that it was the first film to deal with the scenario where a meteor threatens the Earth.
-This has played out in a number of other films subsequently such as Without Warning (tv movie, 1994), Asteroid (tv mini-series, 1997), Doomsday Rock (tv movie, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Impact (tv mini-series, 2008), the unrelated Meteor (tv mini-series, 2009), Meteor Apocalypse (2010) and Meteor Storm (2010), even a pornographic film Countdown (2012).
+This has played out in a number of other films subsequently such as Without Warning (tv movie, 1994), Asteroid (tv mini-series, 1997), Doomsday Rock (tv movie, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Deadly Skies (2006), Impact (tv mini-series, 2008), the unrelated Meteor (tv mini-series, 2009), Meteor Apocalypse (2010), Meteor Storm (2010), Asteroid vs Earth (2014), Impact Earth (2015), Meteor Assault (2015) and Greenland (2020), even a pornographic film Countdown (2012).
 There had been the earlier science-fiction film When Worlds Collide (1951), although that involved two entire planets on a collision course with the Earth.
 A Fire in the Sky (1978) was a tv movie made to exploit the publicity for Meteor and concerned a meteor threatening Phoenix and is a much better film dramatically.